FaWa70/pymodaq_plugins_ophir/README.rst

 * **Ophir1EnergyMeter**: Control of Ophir Laser Energy Meter 0D detector (Tested with a Nova II console and pyroelectric detectors)

+There is one Git branch for each stream mode:

+- Standard mode:
+The Windows COM object saves some values in a buffer and transfers them after firing the DataReady event.

+*State:* I have no idea how to use this event.
+For the moment I just call the GetData method and throw away all but the first data entry.
+Many calls of GetData result in None being returned which seems to be ok for the display, but I don't know what the h5 file looks like.
+If a wait time is used in the general parameters, it works more or less.
+(No idea how many pulses are missing.)

+- Immediate mode:
+The Windows COM object tries to transfer the data after each trigger.
+According to doc this should work at up to 100 Hz.
+Sometimes the data contains also pulse repetition rate information.
+These are at the positions where the status tuple gives 0x050000 (or 327680 in decimal) and it's never the first position.
+For the moment this information is discarded

+*State:* This works now.
+Best first push the 'single grab' button anyway.

 * **xxx**: control of xxx 0D detector

 Viewer1D